thomas-darling/translation-loader/example/readme.md

 2. Execute the command: `webpack`

-   This will import content from the file `./translation/import/translation.json` and produce a localized bundle in the `./artifacts` folder.
+   This will produce a bundle in the `./artifacts` folder, localized for the base locale in which the source is written, which in this example is `en-US`.

 ## Build for a specific locale